elozano98/Flappy-bird---GA/README.md

-# Flappy bird Genetic algorithm implementation
+# Genetic algorithm learns how to play Flappy Birdsimplementation
 Training a neural network with genetic algorithm to play flappy bird.

 ## Details of the genetic algorithm